Bluey (TV series): Stage show

-It was announced that a stage show based on Bluey was being developed in November 2019.
-The live stage show, titled Bluey's Big Play, toured in fifty theatres around Australia and featured the characters from the series.
+A live stage show developed in 2019, titled Bluey's Big Play, toured in fifty theatres around Australia and featured the characters from the series.
 The tour was initially scheduled to begin in May 2020, but was delayed due to restrictions relating to the COVID-19 pandemic.
 After eased restrictions, two preview performances were held at the Canberra Theatre Centre in January 2021 before further shows across the country.
-Bluey's Big Play also toured the United States, debuting at the Hulu Theater at Madison Square Garden in November 2022.
+Bluey's Big Play also toured the United States, debuting at the Hulu Theater at Madison Square Garden in November 2022, The play debuted in the United Kingdom and Ireland in December 2023, and continues to expand worldwide.
+An encore season of the production in Australia commenced in Brisbane in December 2023.
+A pre-recorded version of the play was released on ABC iview on 20 April 2025.